 David’s 2008 documentary Milking The Rhino took a pioneering look at community-based conservation and the myth of wild Africa.
 The film aired nationally on PBS and has screened at dozens of festivals on six continents.

 David's list of editing credits on broadcast documentaries is extensive.
-The most recent are Steve James’ soon to be released Head Games, about concussions in sports; and Kartemquin’s, A Good Man, a portrait of controversial dance/theatre director Bill T. Jones; and Judith Helfand's Cooked, which will be released in 2014.
+The most recent are Steve James' Head Games, about concussions in sports; Kartemquin's ’s A Good Man, a portrait of controversial dance/theatre director Bill T. Jones; and Judith Helfand's Cooked, which will be released in 2014.

 Other edited films include the Kartemquin projects Terra Incognita, 5 Girls and Vietnam Long Time Coming; the Kartemquin/PBS series The New Americans, Percolator Films’ Beneath the Blindfold, the Emmy-nominated NOVA: Mysterious Crash of Flight 201, Frontline's Shtetl (grand prix, Cinema du Real), Living in Tall Trees for WGBH/TV Asahi-Japan, several episodes of Cold Case Files for A&E, and an episode of The People’s Century for BBC/PBS.

 Before segueing to documentary work, David spent his formative filmmaking years creating widely acclaimed experimental narratives.
 These included Dante’s Dream, a re-working of Dante’s cosmology, which earned 1st-Place awards at half a dozen film festivals.